 The global spread of Coronavirus (COVID-19) remains a fast-evolving situation.
-Currently, Catholic churches in England are open for communal worship such as the celebration of Mass providing the necessary steps are taken to keep people safe.
+Churches in England and Wales are open for worship and the Sacraments.
+We are offering guidance to our dioceses to help keep people safe.

 You can access our full archive of Coronavirus content, including news and information.

 Visit our dedicated page giving you links to churches broadcasting Mass.

 The Liturgy Office of the Bishops’ Conference of England and Wales has produced prayer materials that can be used during these uncertain times.

 We know that going to church is both a spiritual and social space for people with intellectual disabilities to share their lives and faith.
 In this time of uncertainty, with our churches closed to the public, things are particularly difficult.